FelipeRuizGarcia/Learner/productivity.md

 Browser Extension, Mobile App to focus timeframe ( or stopwatch ) windows and block other apps ( or websites ).
 <br>
 https://www.forestapp.cc/

+### Strategies and Habits
+* Order -> cleanliness -> discipline -> Results.
+* Order like: "Is this Rock song in the right playlist?"
+* Cleanliness like: "This Rock song do not like anymore, should I remove from the Playlist ?"

+##### Other Habits
+* shower with cold water
+* ginger